mw-orcl/Move_Improve/lab800/content.md

 The ATP service will take a few seconds to scale.
 Notice the status of SCALING IN PROGRESS and the database is still up and processing user transactions during scaling.
 There is no downtime.

 ​	10.
-From SQL Developer worksheet, check your core count
+From SQL Developer worksheet, check your cpu count

 ```
 Show parameter cpu